out4b/cdif/README.md

       }
     }

-Since this model contains an abstract action call interface with arbitrary arguments definition, it would be flexible to support any kind of device API interface.
-By utilizing this common device model, CDIF design hopes to provide a web based common API interface for IoT devices.
+Since this model contains an abstract action call API interface with arbitrary arguments definition, it would be flexible to support any kind of device API interface.
+And with this abstract call interface, each kind of IoT devices may have uniform representation covering the differences of underlying implementations.
+E.g. a BLE lightbulb and a Wi-Fi lightbulb manufactured by different vendors may have exactly the same CDIF device model.
+By utilizing this, CDIF design hopes to provide a web based common API interface for IoT devices.

 In original UPnP's definitions, once device discovery is done, the returned device model would present services as URLs, and it requires additional service discovery step to resolve the full service models.
 Unlike this, CDIF's common device model tries to put all service models together inside device model object to present the full capabilities of a device.
 And the service discovery process for each protocol, if exists, is assumed to be conducted by the underlying stack.
 CDIF won't expose any "service discovery" framework API interface, hoping to simplify client design, and also to be better compatible with protocols, or vendor's proprietary implementations which have no service discovery concept.
 In addition, elements such as services, arguments, state variables in CDIF's common device model are indexed by their keys for easier addressing.